NCI-GDC/gdc-mutation-indexer/README.md

 # GDC Mutation Index Export

-Backend for exporting mutaiton indices for visualization on the GDC
+Backend for exporting mutation indices for visualization on the GDC

 ## Dev Config